AOBTenn/Active-Directory-Infrastructure-Preparation/README.md

 Client-1 -> Search bar -> Type "Powereshell" -> Run -> Type "ping paste/enter Dc-1 public Ip address" -> Enter

 If the ping succeds there will be a reply and timeout.
-If the ping didn't go through them a reply and "Destination host   Unreactable," this means that the Domain Controller's Windows Firewall is still running.
+If the ping didn't go through them a reply and "Destination host Unreactable" is displayed.
+This means that the Domain Controller's Windows Firewall is still running.

-12. Check client-1 Ip address Changed
+12. Check client-1 Ip Address Changed

 Client-1 -> Powereshell -> Type "ipconfig /all" -> Enter

 The data results will disply Dc-1's Private Ip address for Client-1's Private Ip address.

-Congratulations onSuccessfully setting up the  infrastructure for the cnotinuing labs to Deploy and use Active Directory.
+Congratulations on successfully setting up the infrastructure for the cnotinuing labs to deploy and use Active Directory.